safebuffer/vulnerable-AD/README.md

 ```

 ### TODO
-- Add More realistic scenarios
+- Play with workstations !
 - Click close issue button on github